What is index trading?

 The constant release of economic figures and leading indicators from overseas markets make them one of the most popular asset classes to trade worldwide.

-The FTSE covers the top 100 companies in the UK and is generally regarded as the benchmark for the UK economy.
+- The UK FTSE – The FTSE covers the top 100 companies in the UK and is generally regarded as the benchmark for the UK economy.
 It’s a good index, for jobbing in and out of all day.
+Because of copyright, some brokers call it the UK 100 or the UKX.
+It’s mainly traded via spread betting, CFDs and MT4 with brokers.

 Generally, the best spread bet brokers will be the ones that offer the tightest spreads.
 You need tight spreads with index spread betting as traders like to take quick profits on short-term intra-day positions.